talk2MeGooseman/docker-rails-starter-setup/README.md

 * Now `docker-compose up` should get you running your new rails app when you want to start developing

-You now have a rails running in a docker container called web.
+You now have your rails app running in a docker container called web.

 ##